kapleesh/dressme/README.md

 * Give suggestions based on weather
 * Reminders of when to do laundry based on available clothing and necessary clothing
 * Suggestions of unused clothing to throw out
+* Provide purchase suggestions based on preferences and weather

 ## Control Flow